Dionismaximus/rock-paper-scissors/README.md

-# About website
+# Overview
-This website is the second project in the Code Institute course.
+This website is the second project in my Code Institute course.

 It showcases various programming skills and methods that I acquired during the course.